 We have audited management's assessment, included in the accompanying Management's Annual Report on Internal Control Over Financial Reporting that Alico, Inc. and Subsidiaries did not maintain effective internal control over financial reporting as of August 31, 2005, because of the lack of qualified financial reporting personnel with sufficient depth, skills, and experience to apply generally accepted accounting principles to the Company's transactions and to prepare financial statements that comply with accounting principles generally accepted in the United States of America, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Alico, Inc.'s management is responsible for maintaining effective internal control over financial reporting.
+Alico, Inc.'s management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting.
 Our responsibility is to express an opinion on management's assessment and an opinion on the effectiveness of the Company's internal control over financial reporting based on our audit.